Above: Asparagus from Norconk Farm.

 Added Momentum From Harvest of the Month

-Groundwork’s Food and Farming team has since 2013 worked with schools on a program called Harvest of the Month, which each month focuses lessons on a seasonal produce item and offers recipes, prep tips, and fun activities for kids and adults.
+Groundwork’s Food and Farm team has for several years worked with schools on a program called Harvest of the Month, which each month focuses lessons on a seasonal produce item and offers recipes, prep tips, and fun activities for kids and adults.

 As Farm to Neighbor advances into a second phase, organizers are working hard on logistics.
 “We’re looking at the cadence of the operation, the demand, the delivery, supply chain type issues, because this year we will be doubling the amount of food we delivered in 2019,” Mary says.
 That scale-up will put even more demands on Christina as she expands farmer relationships, and shapes growing plans and purchasing plans in conjunction with participating farmers.